jackmcdonnell713/Election-Analysis/README.md

 county_votes = {}

 ```
 The county portion of the variables created could be made to represent any sort of area that is needed for one's presented information about the election.
-A crucial piece of code however would be needing change, shown below, if the order of the columns in the original data was presented differently than how it was in our csv file: Ballot ID, "Location/County", Candidate.
+A simple yet exceedingly important piece of code, shown below, would need to be changed if the order of the columns in the original data was presented differently than how it was in our csv file: Ballot ID, "Location/County", Candidate.

 ```
 # Get the candidate name from each row.